mozilla/Jisort/docs/CONTRIBUTE.md

 # Contribute

-This document serves as a helpful starting place for new project contributors, but also as a reference tool.

 Mozilla Foundation currently (as of 2016) uses Mattermost as our communications solution.
 If at any point you need help, have a question or just want to say hello; join our [chat room](https://chat.mozillafoundation.org).

-## Setup

 * [Install Android Studio](#install-android-studio)
     * The first step of getting set up for Android development is installing Android Studio.